David Dahl (baseball)

-David Martin Dahl (born April 1, 1994) is an American professional baseball outfielder in the San Diego Padres organization.
-He was selected by the Colorado Rockies in the first round of the 2012 MLB draft out of Oak Mountain High School in Birmingham, Alabama.
-Dahl made his major league debut with the Rockies on July 25, 2016, and was an All-Star in 2019.
-He also previously played for the Texas Rangers.
+David Martin Dahl (born April 1, 1994) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Texas Rangers, San Diego Padres, and Philadelphia Phillies.
+Dahl was selected by the Rockies in the first round of the 2012 MLB draft out of Oak Mountain High School in Birmingham, Alabama.
+Dahl made his MLB debut with the Rockies in 2016, and was an All-Star in 2019.

 Amateur career

 Dahl attended Oak Mountain High School in Birmingham, Alabama.
 As a freshman, he made the school's varsity baseball team as a shortstop.
 In 2011, Dahl was selected to play for the United States 18-and-under national baseball team, and appeared in the 2011 Pan American Games.
 Dahl recorded 11 runs batted in (RBIs) during the 15 games of the tournament, in which the United States won the gold medal.

 In 2012, his senior season at Oak Mountain, Dahl had a .412 batting average, 34 RBIs, and 18 stolen bases as an outfielder.
 He committed to attend Auburn University on a scholarship to play college baseball for the Auburn Tigers.